zu2/chibicc-6800-v1/README.md

 - passing/returning struct/union by value and bit fields have been implemented.
 - The first non-struct/union parameter is passed in registers (A/B/@long)
     - if the function returns a struct/union, the address of the struct/union is passed in a register as an implicit argument.
+- The case of large local variable areas (>255) is poorly coded/tested.

 The float library was written for testing, with no attention paid to speed, precision, or exception handling.